-( ) No Exceptions of award, but will be considered in determining above, indicate below to whom it applies,
+( ) No Exceptions

+Exceptions will not necessarily result in denial of award, but will be considered in determining bidder responsibility.
+For any exception noted above, indicate below to whom it applies, initiating agency, and dates of action:

 Note: Providing false information may result in criminal prosecution or administrative sanctions.